Moderately Suppressed Dimension-five Proton Decay in a Flipped $SU(5)$ Model: Introduction

 \section{Introduction}

 Proton decay mediated by colored Higgsinos in supersymmetric grand unified theories (SUSY GUTs)~\cite{Weinberg:1981wj,Sakai:1981pk}, called dimension-five proton decay, is a primary target in the proton decay searches at HyperKamiokande~\cite{Hyper-Kamiokande:2018ofw}, JUNO~\cite{JUNO:2015zny}, and DUNE~\cite{DUNE:2015lol,DUNE:2020ypp}.
 This is because the GUT gauge boson mass is predicted to be $\sim2\cdot10^{16}$~GeV in usual SUSY GUTs and the corresponding partial width of GUT gauge boson-mediated proton decay is out of the sensitivity ranges of the above experiments (however, proton decay mediated by $({\bf 3},{\bf 2},1/6)$ gauge boson in SUSY $SO(10)$ GUT can be accessible~\cite{Haba:2019wwt}).
 In non-SUSY GUTs, GUT gauge boson-mediated proton decay can be within the experimental reach, and one can even set upper bounds on the proton lifetime in some cases~\cite{Haba:2018vvu}.
 Nevertheless, dependence on the choice of split $SU(5)$ multiplets that assist the gauge coupling unification, is inevitable.
-In contrast, if Nature favors as light SUSY particles as possible (e.g., the SUSY particle mass spectrum is such that the $p\to K^+\nu$ partial width is narrowly above the current experimental bound~\cite{Abe:2014mwa}) for the naturalness of the electroweak scale, there is a great chance that dimension-five proton decay is observed in forthcoming experiments.
+In contrast, if Nature favors as light SUSY particles as possible (e.g., the SUSY particle mass spectrum is such that the $p\to K^+\bar{\nu}$ partial width is narrowly above the current experimental bound~\cite{Abe:2014mwa}) for the naturalness of the electroweak scale, there is a great chance that dimension-five proton decay is observed in forthcoming experiments.
+(For study on proton decay and the LHC bounds on SUSY particle masses and the Higgs particle mass, see Refs.~\cite{Ellis:2019fwf,Babu:2020ncc}.)
 In this situation, it is important to study the flavor dependence of dimension-five proton decay in various SUSY GUT models, and compare the partial widths of different decay modes, as in Ref.~\cite{Haba:2020bls}, to bridge theory and proton decay search experiments.